DwaipayanDutta/SAS_Data_model-Sample/README.md

 ## Usage

-To generate synthetic data and model execute the following command in your terminal:
+To generate synthetic data and model, execute the following command in your terminal:

 ```bash
 python Master_File.py